 “Samantha was seated opposite me and whenever she leaned forward with her face close to the flame, I could see that tiny crest of skin at the top centre of her lower lip.
 ‘Now,’ she said as she accepted a menu from the waiter, ‘ I wonder what I’m going to have tonight.
 Ho-ho-ho, I thought, that’s a good question.”

-In the fourth and story Uncle Oswald finds himself in gay Paris.
+In the fourth and final story Uncle Oswald finds himself in gay Paris.
 He is contacted by a decrepit looking creature and equally wicked little man in olfactory chemist Henri Biotte.
 As hideous as he may look there is no doubting his passion for his work and the desire to rule the world with his science.
-The problem is, is that he needs financial resources in order to move morward.
-After hearing out Henri’s master plan for his concoction Oswald can’t help but feel elated about the possibilities.
+The problem is, is that he needs financial resources in order to move forward.
+After hearing out Henri’s master plan for his concoction Oswald can’t help but be overjoyed by the possibilities.
 This story reminded me of David Cronenberg’s film The Fly, and more specifically, the after effects of Seth Brundle’s first go round in the telepod.
 I would give an arm and a leg to…….no wait, I think I’ll pass.

 “Simone was a slim thirtyish woman with a pleasant scrubbed face.
 Her hair was brushed back and plaited into a bun.
 This, together with the white spectacles, the white overall, and the white skin of her face, gave her a quaint antiseptic air.
 She looked as though she had been sterilised for thirty minutes in an autoclave and should be handled with rubber gloves.
 She gazed at the boxer with large brown eyes.